vegaprotocol/documentation/docs/concepts/vega-protocol.md

 :::

 ### 4. Voting
-VEGA tokenholders can vote for or against any proposals.
+VEGA tokenholders can vote for or against any active proposals.

 Voting rules
 * Tokens used for voting are not locked or transferred: they can be used for staking as well as for voting on any/all active proposals.